Hubancheva/Bushcrickets-lifelong-flexibility/README.md

 # Bushcrickets-lifelong-flexibility
-Data and code for the paper "Bush-crickets show lifelong flexibility in courtship signals to match predation threat" submited to Proceedings of the Royal Society B
+Data and code for the paper "Bush-crickets show lifelong flexibility in courtship signals to match predation threat" submited to iScience.